home-assistant/home-assistant.io/source/_integrations/zwave_me.markdown

     API Token: /112f7a4a-0051-cc2b-3b61-1898181b9950

 Note: To grant access only to certain devices, create a new user and select the necessary devices from the list.
-Then use API token of that user.
+Then use the API token of that user.
+It is suggested **not to use the API token of the admin**.

-Note: You can use Z-Wave.Me UI with its enhanced diagnostics tools together with the Home Assistant UI.
+Note: You can use Z-Wave.Me UI with its enhanced Z-Wave network diagnostics tools together with the Home Assistant UI.

 ## Hardware requirements